 mix, and harmful concentrations of ozone may develop.
 Because of the heat

 factor, ground-level ozone is a summertime air pollutant that can be dangerous,

 especially for people with respiratory illnesses.
 Problems include:

-- Irritation of the lungs that causes
+- Irritation of the lungs.

 - Coughing, wheezing, and pain when

 taking a deep breath, and breathing problems while

 Particulates include dust, dirt, soot, smoke, and liquid droplets found in the